densdevv/lauzhack2025/README.md

 ## Installation
 *Important: Make sure to have Python installed before running!*
-- Simply run the start_app.bat file.
-The program will install all necessary libraries then start a localhost server.
+- Simply run the start_app.bat file in the lauzhack folder.
+The program will install all necessary libraries then start a localhost server. (localhost:8501 as default)
 - Manual (PowerShell)
 ```powershell
 python -m venv .venv